Instituto Nacional de Medicina Genómica: History

-The initial investment in the project was 500 million pesos (about 50 million USD), with construction beginning in 2005.
+The initial investment in the project was 500 million pesos (about US$50 million), with construction beginning in 2005.
 In 2008 construction projected was suspended due to an audit by the federal government, but construction continued in 2009. with the main headquarters completed in 2012, eight years after its official founding.
 The inauguration of this building was carried out by President Felipe Calderón.
 While construction was taking place, researchers of the institution worked in other locations, on projects such as the Mexican Genome Project.

 The current director is Francisco Xavier Soberón, who replaced the founder of the INMEGEN Gerardo Jiménez Sánchez in 2009.

 The National Institute of Genomic Medicine's logo represents the sequence of nucleotides of the FOXP2 gene, essential in the development of language.
 It has the shape of a semicircle surrounding a double stranded DNA molecule with the shape of a human.